David BrownSymptoms: fatigue, anxiety Food Reactions: egg

 “I am sharper, more motivated, focused and can think so clearly.
 I no longer get flustered or confused when things are getting stressful and most unexpected of all, my anxiety has gone.
 I can watch the news without becoming convinced that it’s the end of the world as we know it, I can be in a room full of people and not feel uncomfortable and finally enjoy deep conversations and debates with friends or family without becoming tongue-tied and flustered.
 Most importantly of all, I’m happy.
 All this from not eating eggs – I never would have believed it unless I’d experienced it.
 It is hard to put into words – I am a different person and the brain fog, anxiety and depression have now disappeared.
 I feel reborn and finally have my life back.”

-YorkTest advise that you consult with your doctor first if you are experiencing the types of symptoms mentioned in this testimonial.
+YorkTest advises that you consult with your doctor first if you are experiencing the types of symptoms mentioned in this testimonial.